13 Sneaky Causes of Sinus Infections

 Most sinus infections start with a cold.
 Colds are caused by a virus, which can make nasal tissue swell, blocking the holes that normally drain sinuses.

-If your sinus infection is caused by a virus, antibiotics won’t help since these drugs kill only bacteria.
+If your sinus infection, also called sinusitis, is caused by a virus, antibiotics won’t help since these drugs kill only bacteria.
 Your symptoms will probably get better after about a week or so.
 A decongestant can help, but don’t use it for more than four or five days to avoid becoming dependent.